Death in Brunswick: Plot

-Set and filmed in Brunswick, a Melbourne suburb, it deals with a humble chef, Carl who gets a job at a sleazy nightclub owned by Yanni Voulgaris.
-He begins a relationship with the Greek-Australian barmaid, Sophie (Zoe Carides), which soon brings him into trouble with his employers and her strict father.
-His drug dealing Turkish-Australian co-worker, Mustafa, is beaten up by the Greek-Australian owners.
-Thinking Carl told them, Mustafa attacks Carl.
-Carl accidentally stabs and kills him.
+Set and filmed in Brunswick, a Melbourne suburb, it deals with a humble chef, Carl, who gets a job at a sleazy nightclub owned by Yanni Voulgaris.
+He begins a relationship with Greek-Australian barmaid Sophie (Zoe Carides), which soon brings him into trouble with his employers and her strict father.
+His drug-dealing Turkish-Australian co-worker, Mustafa, is beaten up by the bouncer Laurie.
+Thinking Carl informed on him, Mustafa attacks Carl who accidentally stabs and kills him.

-He calls his friend, Dave, a grave digger, and they bury Mustafa.
-This leads to one of the most famous scenes in the film—Dave's idea that they bury the body in the opened grave of someone else whose husband will be buried above her the following day.
+Carl calls his friend, Dave, a grave digger, and they bury Mustafa.
+This leads to one of the most famous scenes in the film—Dave's idea that they bury the body in the opened grave of a woman whose husband will be buried above her the following day.
 Dave expects the coffin of the deceased to be comparatively empty, given how long it has been since she died.
 When he finds that the rate of decomposition is not what he expects, he begins to stomp and crush her body to make some room.

-Later, Mustafa's wife and son come to the restaurant and ask Carl if they know what happened to Mustafa.
-Carl denies having any knowledge and is wracked with guilt.
-He gives Mustafa's pay to his wife, even though Dave tells him that it might make him suspect.
+Mustafa's wife and son later come to the restaurant and ask Carl if they know what happened to Mustafa.
+Carl denies any knowledge and is wracked with guilt.
+Carl gives his pay to Mustafa's wife, even though Dave tells him that it might make him suspect.

+Sophie tells Carl she is engaged to marry Yanni, and does not want to see him anymore.
+He tries to see her at the nightclub, but she leaves with her father.
+Moments later the Turks firebomb the nightclub, but Laurie sees Carl leaving and blames him.

 Later Mustafa's son sees him at a pool with Sophie.
 Knowing that Sophie is also having a relationship with one of the Greek owners, Mustafa's Turkish friends confront Carl.

-Believing the Greek owners to be responsible, they get their revenge on them, ironically killing the one who was originally responsible for beating Mustafa in the first place.
-Carl leaves his job and is later comforted when he sees Mustafa in the church (albeit, in a dream) who offers him a friendly handshake.
+Believing Laurie to be responsible for Mustafa's disappearance, they get their revenge and behead him.

+Carl leaves his job and is later comforted in church when he imagines seeing Mustafa, who offers him a friendly handshake.
 After his domineering mother suffers a stroke and is left a quadriplegic, Carl marries Sophie, despite her father's protests and the final scene from their wedding is reminiscent of the Last Supper.